Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Dataset and Monte Carlo Simulations

 \section{Dataset and Monte Carlo Simulations}

 The data used for this analysis were recorded using single-muon and multi-muon triggers, corresponding to an integrated luminosity of 139~\ifb~after the application of data quality requirements~\cite{Aad_2020}.
 The transverse momentum (\pT) thresholds for the single-muon trigger vary from 20 to 26 GeV, for the di-muon trigger from 10 to 14 GeV, and for the tri-muon trigger from 4 to 6 GeV, depending on the data-taking periods~\cite{TRIG-2018-01}.
-The overall trigger efficiency for the $4\mu$ events selected in this analysis is higher than 98\%{}.
+The overall trigger efficiency in the phase space defined by the event selections used in this analysis is higher than 98\%.